Yannick Hanfmann: Career

-2017: First career ATP final
+2016–2017: First ATP final

 Hanfmann made his ATP main-draw debut at the 2017 BMW Open after defeating Arthur De Greef and Uladzimir Ignatik in the qualifying rounds.
 Ranked world No. 273, he upset both Gerald Melzer and Thomaz Bellucci to reach the quarterfinals, where he lost to second seed Roberto Bautista Agut.

 At the 2017 Swiss Open Gstaad, Hanfmann made a sensational run to the final after defeating Facundo Bagnis, third seed and defending champion Feliciano López, eighth seed João Sousa and sixth seed Robin Haase, again as a qualifier.
 In his semifinal victory over Haase he saved four match points.
 He lost to Fabio Fognini in the final.

-2018–2019: Grand Slam debut at US and French Open, top 100
+2018–2019: Major debut at US & French Open, top 100

 He reached the top 100 at world No. 99 on 16 July 2018, following his Challenger title in Braunschweig, Germany.

-2020–2021: Second ATP final, top-10 win, Australian Open, Wimbledon & Masters debuts
+2020–2021: ATP final, top-10 win, Australian, Wimbledon & Masters debuts

 Hanfmann reached his second career ATP Tour final at the 2020 Generali Open Kitzbühel in Austria, but lost in straight sets to Serbian Miomir Kecmanović.

 He recorded his maiden top-10 win against Gaël Monfils in the first round of the 2020 Hamburg European Open in Germany.

 He made his debut at the 2021 Australian Open and at a Masters 1000 level at the Miami Open where he defeated Steve Johnson.